magicalpanda/MagicalRecord/README.md

 * Allow for clear, simple, one-line fetches
 * Still allow the modification of the NSFetchRequest when request optimizations are needed

+## Status of the project

+This project's activity has stopped, superseded by Core Data itself.
+Our latest versions available are:

+- MagicalRecord 2.4.0, a stable version, available from tag '2.4.0' or `pod 'MagicalRecord', :git => 'https://github.com/magicalpanda/MagicalRecord'`.
+- MagicalRecord 3.0.0, an experimental version, available in two flavors, one is branch `release/3.0` and the other is branch `maintenance/3.0`.

 ## Documentation

 - [Installation](Docs/Installing-MagicalRecord.md)